- Writing a Staff Position Description

 - ADA Considerations

-This step-by-step guide will provide everything you need as you prepare a position description.
-Review the guide contents, seen below, to discover each area of resources available.
+This step-by-step guide is everything you need to prepare a position description.
+Review the guide below to discover available resources.

 A well-written position description:

 Job Summary/Basic Function: Describes the essential purpose and primary duties of the position.
 It may include information about the unit or department to put the position in context.